 Looking to help address the growing demand for battery metals, Pancon’s flagship projects are:

-- McBride nickel-cobalt-copper project, an advanced exploration and development property with historical resources of 5.1 million tons of nickel-cobalt-copper mineralization (Historical Resources (1970) pre-dating NI 43-101 resources) which was previously explored by Macassa Gold Mines Ltd. and Long Lac Minerals Ltd., and
+- McBride nickel-cobalt-copper project, an advanced exploration and development property with historical resources of 5.1 million tons of nickel-cobalt-copper mineralization (predating NI 43-101), previously explored by Macassa Gold Mines Ltd. and Long Lac Minerals Ltd.